 The country of Japan is beautiful, exciting, bright, technological and has a very individual culture, not to mention great food!
 Known for its stunning cherry blossom and its contrasting futuristic and traditional style, set the backdrop of jaw dropping Mount Fuji, Tokyo is a must-see place for a lot of travellers.
 Dave Fox, Head of Teacher Training at our new Tokyo centre recently visited the city and called it “mind-bending”.
 He explained, “It’s so vibrant, so lively but you can find 200-year-old kimono shop next to a high rise!”

-For more information on amazing Tokyo, please see the Lonely Planet Guide.
+For more information on amazing Japan, please see the Lonely Planet Guide.

 There is a real push in Japan for English teachers to become properly TEFL qualified with an accredited certificate, such as the CELTA.
 This is due to the focus on communicative language style of English teaching and the Japanese moving away from the original focus on grammar.
 Dave Fox explains, “CELTA graduates are in high demand for positions in private schools, high schools, primary schools and universities.
 The days are gone when you could show up as an English speaker and get a job, employers are demanding quality, and this is driving the industry forward.”
 So, it is the perfect time to look at taking a CELTA in Japan.

-As to be expected, the facilities at the new CELTA centre in Tokyo are also cutting edge, with projectors and magnetic boards that connect to computers.
+As to be expected, the facilities at the CELTA centre in Kobe are also cutting edge, with projectors and magnetic boards that connect to computers.
 An exciting experience for anyone looking to take the Cambridge accredited TESOL, the CELTA.
 Click here to see the dates and fees.

 It is beneficial to take the CELTA course in the country you wish to work in, so you can get a feel for the place and also the TEFL jobs market.
 Head of TT Dave Fox says, “You get an insight into the culture and expectations before you go applying for work.
 You get used to living there and navigating the city and you also make connections with people on the ground who become your support network as you start your new career and life.”